astronomer/docs/software/install-airgapped.md

   baseDomain: sandbox-astro.example.com
 ```

-## Step 5: Create the Astronomer Software platform namespace {#create-the-astronomer-software-platform-namespace}
+## Step 5: Create the Astronomer Software platform namespace {#create-astronomer-namespace}

-In your Kubernetes cluster, create a [kubernetes namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/).
-Astronomer generally recommends naming this namespace `astronomer`.
-The namespace will contain the Astronomer Software platform.
+In your Kubernetes cluster, create a [Kubernetes namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) to contain the Astronomer Software platform.
+Astronomer recommends naming this namespace `astronomer`.

 ```sh
 kubectl create namespace astronomer
 ```

-The contents of this namespace will be used to provision and manage Airflow instances running in other namespaces.
-Each Airflow instance will have its own isolated namespace.
+Astronomer Software uses the contents of this namespace to provision and manage Airflow instances running in other namespaces.
+Each Airflow instance has its own isolated namespace.

-## Step 6: (Optional) Configure third-party Ingress controller DNS {#third-party-ingress-controller-dns-configuration}
+## Step 6: (Optional) Configure third-party Ingress controller DNS {#ingress-controller-dns-configuration}

-Skip this step if you're using Astronomer Software's integrated ingress-controller.
+Skip this step if you use Astronomer Software's integrated ingress controller.

-Follow the instructions in this section to create DNS entries pointing to the third-party ingress controller instance that will provide ingress service to Astronomer Software.
+Follow the instructions in this section to create DNS entries pointing to the third-party ingress controller instance that provides ingress service to Astronomer Software.

 ### Astronomer Software Third-Party DNS Requirements and Record Guidance {#third-party-dns-guidance}

-Astronomer Software requires the following domain-names be registered and resolvable within the Kubernetes cluster and to Astronomer Software users:
+Astronomer Software requires the following domain names be registered and resolvable within the Kubernetes cluster and to Astronomer Software users:

   - `app.<base-domain>` (required)
   - `deployments.<base-domain>` (required)